 There are a number of areas where we can demonstrate the support the Group gives to the aims of Welsh Government to develop businesses to meet the needs to today and to prepare for the challenges and opportunities of the future which include:

-Leekes Retail is a family owned and operated retail business with a history of over 125 years trading across multiple locations in South Wales, the West of England and the Midlands.
-Led by our Managing Director, Emma Leeke, we pride ourselves in supplying quality products and excellent levels of service, covering everything you need for your home from kitchens and bathrooms to furniture and all the finishing touches.
+Leekes Retail is a family owned and operated retail business with a 125 year history trading across multiple locations in South Wales, the West of England and the Midlands.
+Led by our Managing Director, Emma Leeke, we pride ourselves in supplying quality products and excellent levels of service, covering everything you need for your home from kitchens & bathrooms to furniture and all the finishing touches.

 We have a strong employee led brand with exciting employment opportunities for multiple professional disciplines and for colleagues looking to work full or flexible and reduced hours.
 This is evidenced by excellent retention rates as our colleagues recognise that they work within a business that is inclusive, fair, respectful and appreciative of all employees.

 Our recruitment and career development strategy ensures that everyone, regardless of their background, race, ethnicity or gender have equal opportunities.

-The business operates with multiple disciplines, incorporating a range of professional skills such as IT, Finance, Marketing, Sales, Store Design, Visual Merchandising, Buying, H/R, Warehousing & Logistics and Construction.
+The business operates with multiple disciplines incorporating a range of professional skills such as IT, Finance, Marketing, Sales, Visual Merchandising, Buying, Human Resources, Warehousing & Logistics and Construction.

-Our breath of professional career opportunities has enabled us to create a business environment that attracts and retains a good balance of men (48%) and woman (52%) across the group and the ratio remain the same as last year, 49% male employees and 51% female employees.
+Our breath of professional career opportunities has enabled us to create a business environment that attracts and retains a good balance of men and woman across the group and the ratio remain the same as last year, 49% male employees and 51% female employees.

 We regularly monitor remuneration by role to ensure that pay rates are governed solely by job position and not gender.
-Senior Management and Line Management roles across the group are well spilt between male and female (45% female) and have equal salary and bonus & commission criteria.
+Senior Management and Line Management roles across the group are well spilt between male and female and have equal salary, bonus & commission criteria.
 Female staff operating in the same role as male colleagues receive the same remuneration package.